Get assimilated

 |

-This minimal configuration defines two folders to backup and one repository on the Synology NAS (I use ssh
+This minimal configuration defines two folders to backup and one repository on the Synology NAS (I use ssh configurations for shorter ssh commands.).

 It uses zstd for compression which can be tuned between 1 (fast) and 21 (high compression).
 As retention policy a whole week of backups is kept and the last 4 weeks

 and 6 month.
-Afterwards, the repository needs to be initialised for the first time with borgmatic init -e none
+Afterwards, the repository needs to be initialised for the first time with borgmatic init -e none where -e none means no encryption and is discouraged.

 Use some sort of passphrase or keyfile for encrypting your backup.
-To run the backup manually use borgmatic --verbosity 1 --files
+To run the backup manually use borgmatic --verbosity 1 --files.
+Check the remote repository

-for general informations and borgmatic list
+with borgmatic info for general informations and borgmatic list for archive informations.

-can also be used.
+For virtual machines borgmatic can also be used.
 My virtual machines store their data in plain LVM volumes and the vm manager does regulary snapshots from all

-configuration for a hypervisor like the following:
+virtual machines which are suffixed by _ss%Y%m%d-%H%M. So adjust the borgmatic configuration for a hypervisor like the following:

 |